 Ironicus: I also had a hard time keeping straight the timeline of events!
 On the one hand, there was, at the time, her speaking in black and white, and then there was her speaking in color, which happened before that, and also before I was talking about it originally, which was before I'm talking about it now, and in the color part she's talking about an even-further-back time!

-- Updated Re-release: The last few updates of their MGS2 LP got re-uploaded to YouTube with "Uncut" versions, similar to the second audio track found in their later LP's.
+- Updated Re-release: The last few updates of their MGS2 LP got re-uploaded to YouTube with "Uncut" versions, similar to the second audio track found in their later LP's from Uncharted on.
 All of the LP's with second audio tracks later had their Uncut versions reuploaded in the same manner after the duo switched over entirely to Youtube from Blip.

 - "Where Are They Now?"
 Epilogue: Done often at the end of games after the credits, with highly unlikely results for the characters, usually ending in a preview for the next LP.

 - You Monster!: Ironicus calls Chip this late in MGS4, after Chip recounts an incident in Civilization IV where he lost an aircraft carrier to a single tribalman chucking spears at it.